Emotional Intelligence

 Emotional Intelligence in Business

-Emotional intelligence is particularly relevant in the business world due to its impact on many aspects:
+Emotional intelligence is in particular demand in the world of business due to its impact on various aspects:

 3. Ability to adapt: Emotional intelligence can help employees to navigate change successfully by managing stress, encouraging the latest innovations, and ensuring that they remain open.